Coronavirus: More New Cases Are Now Reported Outside China Than Inside

 "Yesterday, the number of new cases reported outside China exceeded the number of new cases in China for the first time," the head of the World Health Organization said Wednesday in an update on the coronavirus disease COVID-19.

 "Outside China, there are now 2,790 cases in 37 countries, and 44 deaths," WHO Director-General Tedros Adhanom Ghebreyesus said at a briefing in Geneva.
-By contrast, only 10 new cases were reported in mainland China outside of the epicenter in Hubei province, the WHO says.
+By contrast, the WHO says, only 10 new cases were reported in mainland China outside of Hubei province, where the virus emerged months ago.

-The global tally includes dozens of new cases in South Korea, Italy and Iran.
-Each of those countries has confirmed at least 10 COVID-19 deaths, a mark that surpasses the death toll reported in many Chinese provinces.
+The latest global tally includes dozens of new cases in South Korea, Italy and Iran.
+Each of those countries has confirmed at least 10 deaths so far from COVID-19, a mark that surpasses the death toll reported in many Chinese provinces.

-Tedros is urging the international community to have "hope, courage and confidence" that the virus can be contained, citing 14 countries that haven't reported a new case in more than a week.
+Tedros is urging the international community to have "hope, courage and confidence" that the new respiratory virus can be contained, citing 14 countries that haven't reported a new case in more than a week.

-Worldwide, there are currently 81,191 cases of the new coronavirus, according to a dashboard created by the Johns Hopkins Whiting School of Engineering.
+Worldwide, there are currently 81,191 cases of the novel coronavirus, according to a dashboard created by the Johns Hopkins Whiting School of Engineering.
 That number includes 30,281 cases in which people recovered from COVID-19.

 But Tedros also warned that the situation could get worse, saying, "At the same time, all countries, whether they have cases or not, must prepare for a potential pandemic."

-U.S. officials told Americans Tuesday that COVID-19 will likely spread further, with Dr. Nancy Messonnier of the Centers for Disease Control and Prevention saying, "It's not so much a question of if this will happen anymore, but more really a question of when it will happen — and how many people in this country will have severe illness."
+That echoed Tuesday's stark warning from the Centers for Disease Control and Prevention to people in the United States.
+Dr. Nancy Messonnier of the CDC said Americans should prepare for the spread of the new coronavirus stateside.
+"It's not so much a question of if this will happen anymore, but more really a question of when it will happen — and how many people in this country will have severe illness," she said.

 The U.S. public should be ready to adapt to what could be disruptive changes, Messonnier said, speaking weeks after COVID-19 worries forced the CDC to issue its first quarantine in more than 50 years.